deerajnagothu/deerajnagothu.com/_pages/about.md

 I am currently a Ph.D. student in the Electrical and Computer Engineering Department ([ECE](https://www.binghamton.edu/electrical-computer-engineering/index.html)) at Binghamton University advised by [Dr. Yu Chen](https://bingweb.binghamton.edu/~ychen/).
 I am a full-time Research Assistant and my current Doctoral Research focusses on Multimedia Authentication at Edge Devices using Environmental Fingerprints.

-Other than Multimedia authentication, I have also contributed to Blockchain integration in Edge devices and Advanced Computer Vision applications in a secure surveillance system.
 Previously, I received my Master's degree in ECE from Binghamton University, where I submitted my thesis advised by [Dr. Andrey Dolgikh](https://www.linkedin.com/in/adolgikh/).
 From 2016-2020, I also instructed a Graduate class Network Computer Security on a virtual infrastructure developed by myself and Dr. Dolgikh.

 As a researcher, I am deeply interested in all aspects of Information security and AI technology.
 This includes Multimedia authentication, Network security, Blockchain for IoT, and Smart Surveillance infrastructure.
 Recently, I have been interested in AI Safety and Alignment Research, and plan to continue my research in this direction.